FlyOverCoderKY/Sorter/App.UI/PLAN.md

 ## Overview
 This application will provide an interactive visualization of various sorting algorithms, helping users understand how different sorting methods work by displaying the process in real-time with configurable speeds.
 The application includes comprehensive theme support with light/dark modes and smooth transitions.

+## Assumptions
+- Single-page application (SPA) with no backend dependency (current scope).
+- Modern browsers with Web Worker support; graceful handling when metrics APIs are unavailable.
+- Limited concurrent users; minimal-cost Azure hosting (Static Web Apps Free) targeted for MVP.
+- Theme and accessibility standards apply to all new features.

 ## Core Features

 ### 1. Algorithm Selection